EASA Minor Change Approval/CS-STAN Documents

 € 99.00 – € 249.00

 The installation of FLARM in an aircraft is formally considered as a change to the aircraft and its type certificate.
 EASA requires such changes to be approved.
-An approval is required for gliders and powered aircraft alike.
-Installation of FLARM is considered as a minor change, so an EASA Minor Change Approval (MCA) is sufficient.
+Approval is required for powered aircraft and gliders alike.
+The installation of FLARM is considered as a minor change, so an EASA Minor Change Approval (MCA) or, in some cases, a Standard Change (CS-STAN) is sufficient.
 The approval includes requirements for installation and continued airworthiness.

-The available MCA for PowerFLARM Core has been developed by FLARM Technology in cooperation with EASA and covers most airplanes below 2.000 kg.
-The full Approved Model List (AML) can be downloaded here, but is also integrated in the purchasing process above.
-The MCA includes external antennas and FLARM displays.
+The available MCA and CS-STAN documents for PowerFLARM Core has been developed by FLARM Technology in cooperation with EASA and covers most airplanes below 2.000 kg.
+The full Approved Model List (AML) can be downloaded here.
+The MCA includes external antennas and certified FLARM Compatible displays.

-The MCA and the Aircraft Flight Manual Supplement (AFMS) is issued for a specific aircraft.
-When you purchase the MCA, the following documents which are formally part of the Minor Change Approval will be included:
+The MCA/CS-STAN documents and the Aircraft Flight Manual Supplement (AFMS) is issued for a specific aircraft.
+When you purchase the package, the following documents which are formally part of the Minor Change Approval are included:

 - EASA Minor Change Approval 10055051